MattNot/mattnot.github.io/_posts/2025-02-02-closing-the-gap.md

 ## Strengthening Professional Intuition

 The development of this professional intuition is ongoing and actually accelerates when working with LLMs.
 While the AI can handle routine coding tasks, we can focus on developing our understanding of system architectures, business domains, and user needs—areas where human intuition remains irreplaceable.

-Would you like me to elaborate on how we can specifically cultivate and strengthen this professional intuition while working alongside LLMs?
-Or shall we explore how this intuition plays out in specific development scenarios?